minijackson/epics-systemd/README.md

 Currently, epics-systemd allows you to send notification to the systemd service manager.
-What this means, is that if you distribute your IOC as a systemd service, simply set `Type=notify` in your `ioc.service` file and call `systemdNotifyReady` at the end of your `st.cmd` file.
-This will notify systemd of when your IOC is properly booted and ready to engage communication with.
+What this means, is that if you distribute your IOC as a systemd service, simply set `Type=notify` in your `ioc.service` file and add the `epicsSystemd.dbd` DBD and `epicsSystemd` LIB to your App.
+This will automatically notify systemd of when your IOC is properly booted and ready to engage communication with.

+Note that if the service is not launched through systemd, this effectively does nothing.

 This is useful if you have other programs which need to wait for the IOC to be ready.
 For example, in an integration test, we might want to boot a machine